zadr/swift-module-diff/README.md

 Beyond parsing of `swiftinterface` files: diffing to show Framework changes, Data Type / Member changes, and Import changes hasn't been completed yet

-And the output isn't written to disk in a readable format yet.

 #### But Why?
 Having everything that changed one one page can be nice